Artifacts in space, or space anthropo-archeology

 • Untold or unknown events such as classified missions and experiments, private belongings secretly left on the moon by the Apollo astronauts, family items hidden into space hardware by mission staff and technicians, or Apollo hardware unofficially returned to Earth as souvenirs by the astronauts.

-• Access to Space Agencies records and databases to fetch detailed information about actual flight hardware, exact deployment sequences and other critical information to help establish more accurate listings.
+However, access to Space Agencies records and databases to fetch detailed information about actual flight hardware, exact deployment sequences and other critical information would greatly help establishing more accurate listings.

-All these objects are witnesses of human activity in space and are as precious as archeological items buried several feet underneath us: like Egyptian mummies on Earth, it is important that we protect them for both their historical and scientific values which are beyond estimation (e.g. Perseverance and Ingenuity in the picture below, credits: NASA, JPL).
+All these objects are witnesses of human activity in space and are as precious as archeological items buried several feet underneath us: like Egyptian mummies on Earth, it is important that we protect them against similar dangers for both their historical and scientific values which are beyond estimation (e.g. Perseverance and Ingenuity in the picture below, credits: NASA, JPL):

-We must protect them not only against time and weathering but also from inadvertent destruction and misappropriation as space will become more accessible to private enterprise.
-Because small items such as cameras, geology tools and any detachable part are more prone to end as souvenirs for space tourists than large rovers or landers, their vulnerability must be emphasized.
+• Inadvertent destruction and misappropriation as space will become more accessible to private enterprise.
+And because small items such as cameras, geology tools and tiny detachable parts are more prone to end as souvenirs for the space tourist than large rovers or landers, their vulnerability must be emphasized.

-This catalogue, the most accurate to date, is a step in preserving them by establishing what’s actually out there and where it is precisely regarding the probes themselves and approximately for all other discarded equipment.
+This catalogue, the most accurate to date, is a step in preserving them by establishing what’s actually out there and where it is precisely.

 Thus, ‘derelict objects’ is a more appropriate word to qualify them and they can be classified into three groups:

-• Group 1: items that are inert and immobile, for instance aluminum parts or soft bags.
-As the space environment is harsher than their individual impact on it, they can be classified as ‘visual annoyance’ (see the Apollo 17’s ALSEP site in the picture below, credit: NASA);
+• Group 1, ‘visual annoyance’ (surface): inert items, such as aluminum parts or soft bags, which have no impact on the environment (see the Apollo 17’s ALSEP site in the picture below, credit: NASA);

-• Group 2: chemically active items (e.g. spacecraft batteries or propellant tanks) that can induce pollution in probable organic or icy worlds such as Venus, Mars, Gas Giants’ Moons, dwarf planets, comets and some asteroids;
+• Group 2, ‘NBCs’ (surface): Nuclear, Biological or Chemical active items (e.g. RTGs, spacecraft batteries or propellant tanks) that can induce pollution or contamination in probable organic or icy worlds such as Venus, Mars, Gas Giants’ Moons, dwarf planets, comets and some asteroids;

-• Group 3: items that are travelling at orbital speeds in the solar system.
-As they represent a threat to space navigation and to the surface of celestial bodies, they can be classified as hazardous objects.
+• Group 3a, ‘hazardous objects’ (orbit): hyper-velocity items travelling throughout the solar system, posing a threat to space navigation and to the surface of celestial bodies;

-• While all cases should be remediated, both latter groups must be emphasized to mitigate consequences.
+While all cases should be remediated, both groups 2 and 3a must be emphasized to mitigate consequences.
 This catalogue is a step in this direction.

 In order to ease reading, the data is split into several tables, each referring to a celestial body (sun, planet, moon, asteroid or comet), the location (orbit or surface) and the context of the object (systemic or archeological).
 Additionally, each table displays the artificial objects in chronological order of deployment.
 More explanation about the tables layout is available here.